 - Waterproof.
 For many of us, running in precip is a fact of life.
 Be sure that your gloves can keep a basic level of moisture off your hands.
 I once ran in fleece gloves – which were great for keeping my hands warm, but the second a drop of cold rain fell from the sky, they were actually a liability.
 While not many gloves will give you the full protection of being completely waterproof without compromising comfort or breathability, be sure you choose gloves that can at least keep that first layer of moisture off your hands.

 - Tactile Function.
 This is where dollars really come in to play.
 If you want to combine the things we mentioned above – warmth, waterproof, windbreaking – with being able to have tactile function, it costs a bit to buy that engineering.
 What do we mean by tactile function?
-Think about trying to adjust your Iphone or Ipad without taking your gloves off.
+Think about trying to adjust your phone, iPod, or running watch without taking your gloves off.
 If you can do it effectively and without fumbling, your gloves have tactile function.
 Most gloves on the market today boast some level of touch-screen compatibility, usually in the design of the thumbprint and forefinger areas.
 Some are better than others.